Why an Offset Mortgage Can Be a Barrister’s Best Financial Tool

 Interest-Only £500,000 0 No interest due

-When an Offset Mortgage Makes Less Sense
+When an Offset Mortgage Might Not Be Right

 Offset mortgages sometimes carry a slightly higher interest rate than traditional deals, so they work best when you’re holding a meaningful amount of savings or cash reserves.
 If your accounts regularly run close to zero, you may be better off with a standard deal and making occasional overpayments.